Jerryzjx/NutriScan/README.md

 ## Features:
 - About: Nutrition Tracker with barcode scanner for food logging using VisionKit
-- Data: Nutrition Facts Data Powered by a REST API
+- Data: Nutrition Facts Data of over 800K grocery items Powered by a REST API
 - Privacy: All user data saved locally using SwiftData
-- Interactive: Over 40 Interactive Charts, track and see your nutrient intake daily, weekly, and monthly!
+- Interactive: Over 30 Interactive Charts, track and see your nutrient intake daily, weekly, and monthly!
 - Design: Minimalist UI Design with 3 themes (adding more soon!)
 - HealthKit: Ability to log nutrition data to HealthKit
 ## Check out Demo video below!